rajkelawala/rajkelawala/README.md

 ###

 <h4 align="left"><h2>✨ About Me:</h2>👋 Hi there!
 I'm Raj kelawala, a Backend Developer intern at Jetbro Private Limited, specializing in Python and Django.
-Passionate about building scalable and efficient systems, I am continuously learning and improving my skills in backend development.<br>💻 Currently, I'm working on various projects that involve designing APIs, optimizing database queries, and ensuring robust backend functionality for seamless user experiences.</h4>
+Passionate about building scalable and efficient systems.I am continuously learning and improving my skills in backend development.<br>💻 Currently, I'm working on various projects that involve designing APIs, optimizing database queries, and ensuring robust backend functionality for seamless user experiences.</h4>

 ###